tokenized/pkg/bsvalias/NegotiationTransaction.md

 ### HTTP Response Codes

 * 202 (Accepted) The data was accepted.
 If a response is appropriate then when it is available it will be posted to the reply handle or peer channels provided.
+* 404 (Not Found) The specified handle is not found on this host.
 * 400 (Bad Request) The request is invalid.
 The body will contain a text description of the issue.
 * 406 (Not Acceptable) The request contained protocols or scenarios not supported by this service implementation.
 The body will contain a text description of the issue.
 For example if a request contains peer channels to reply to and the service doesn't have that implemented.
 Or if the request is asking for payment to be sent and the services doesn't support that.